51Degrees/specifications/pipeline-specification/features/web-integration.md

 - The [Set Headers Element](../pipeline-elements/set-headers-element.md) MUST
   be present.
 If not, it MUST be added after all other elements.

-<span style="color:yellow">It seems that both JavaScript and Set Headers Element
-must be added after all other elements.
-However there can only be one last element :)
-Which one should be the last?</span>
+Note that Set Headers Element does not interact with JavaScript Builder Element, etc. Consequently, it doesn't matter which one is actually the last element, they just need to be added after any non-core Elements.

-For all of these elements, there MUST be configuration options to allow users to prevent them being added if they wish to do so.
+For all of these elements, there MUST be configuration options to allow users to prevent them being added (or disable them) if they wish to do so.
-<span style="color:yellow">maybe it is better to say "to disable them" rather than
- "to prevent them being added", since elements will be added, but configuration option may exclude them from processing as needed - essentially disabling them</span>

 ## Populating Evidence